acidvegas/acid-drop/README.md

 - Input messages exceeding the screen width go off screen, and need to wrap and create a new input line, pushing up the backlog of messages.
 - Some colors are not working when its only a background color or only contains a space
 - Sometimes it will not connect to IRC even from reconnections, and you have to reboot and try again.
+- Screen timeout can occur during an IRC reconnection and blck keyboard input

 # Contributors